Romania probes terror motive for rampage that injured 10

 - Dead in cars and homes: Northern California fire toll at 42 VIEW

+None of the victims, who included two children ages 11 and 13, suffered life-threatening injuries.

-Parfenie was stopped after he allegedly rammed the doors of the mall in the city of Braila.
-Video from the scene purported to show him saying: “Blood should run in this country.”
+Witness video from the mall purported to show the suspect lying on the ground saying: “Blood should run in this country.”

+Romanian TV channel Digi24 broadcast security camera footage of the car that slammed into the mall veering off a road and striking pedestrians.

-Braila court spokeswoman Georgiana Streche told the AP prosecutors found notes that suggest Parfenie planned the attack.
+Braila court spokeswoman Georgiana Streche told the AP that prosecutors found notes that suggest Parfenie planned the attack.
+He didn’t express remorse when he appeared in court, she said.

+Parfenie, who had worked as a butcher in Sweden, intended to “suppress the lives of an undetermined number of people with the aim of changing something in Romania’s social order,” Streche said.